Erin M. Riley: Early life

-As a middle child and an introvert, Riley spend much of her childhood alone doing hobbies like art and reading.
-One of her biggest inspirations is Louise Bourgeois works and personal story, as well as Riley's own childhood and personal experiences.
+As a middle child and an introvert, Riley spent much of her childhood alone doing hobbies like art and reading.
+Her biggest inspirations are Louise Bourgeois's works and personal story.

 She graduated with a BFA in fibers in 2007 from Massachusetts College of Art and Design, and with a MFA in fibers in 2009 from Tyler School of Art.

 Career

 Riley first learned how to sew in a Home Economics class in high school.
-Her quickly honed skills and instant attraction to the craft prompted her to receive her first sewing machine on her next birthday, which she still owns.
+Her attraction to the craft prompted her to receive her first sewing machine on her next birthday, which she still owns.
 All of Riley's work Is created on a floor loom with wool hand dyed by Riley.
 She utilizes social media platforms like Facebook, Instagram, and Tumblr, gathering pictures she compiles into different folders coupled with research to create art for her exhibitions.
 She uses these images as a reference to create her tapestries directly from the computer rather than sketching the design on paper before hand; however, she does takes notes for each piece in a journal and her phone's notes.

 Her 2010 "Nudes" series appropriates images posted to social media, which Riley has recreated in her medium.